Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 Write-Host  "PowerShell Get-AzKeyVaultSecret: $Secret"
 ```

-The Key Vault name and Secret name should be retrieved as normal variables using inherited environment variable for example.
+While not illustrated here, the Key Vault name and Secret name should be retrieved via "normal" variables using inherited environment variable for example.

 #### 3.5.1 `Get-AzKeyVaultSecret` : YAML experience

-There is no need to declare a variable group here.
+There is no need to declare a variable group:

 ```YAML
 trigger: